View Matthew Stella's Obituary on dailyrecord.com and share memories

 |

-Convent Station - Matthew M. Stella, 79, a longtime resident of Convent Station, died peacefully at home on Wednesday, September 25, 2019.
-Matthew was the owner of Casa De Pasta in Randolph since 1983.
-Funeral services will begin at 10AM on Tuesday, October 1, 2019 at Madison Memorial Home, 159 Main Street, Madison, followed by a 11AM Liturgy of Christian Burial celebrated at St. Thomas More RC Church, Convent Station.
-Interment will be held privately for the family.
-Relatives and friends are kindly invited to attend a visitation to celebrate Matthew's life on Monday, September 30, 2019 from 5PM to 8PM at the funeral home.
+Convent Station - Matthew M. Stella, of Convent Station, died peacefully on Wednesday.
+Funeral services will begin at 10AM on Tuesday at Madison Memorial Home, 159 Main Street, Madison, followed by a 11AM Liturgy of Christian Burial celebrated at St. Thomas More RC Church, Convent Station.
+Interment held privately.
+Visitation held on Monday from 5PM to 8PM at the funeral home.
 For a complete obituary, please visit www.madisonmemorialhome.com